lights FAQ Forum github.com/luapower/glue

 Implementation

-Keep the code readable and compact.
+Keep the code readable (didactically when possible) and compact.
 Code changes that compromise these qualities for optimization should come with a benchmark to justify them.

-Document the limits of the algorithms involved with respect to input, like when does it have non-linear performance and if and how it is stack bound.
+Document the limits of the algorithms involved with respect to input, like when does it have non-linear performance and how it is stack bound.
 Performance characteristics are not an implementation detail.